davnav/rustgeeks/cutrod_problem.md

      : Vector and Arrays are different in Rust on how/where data stores

 **Please fill rest of the coloumn,you will see a pattern
-eg: if you see cutting rod of length 3 , with piece of length 3, the profit is 8
+eg: if you see cutting rod of length 3 , with piece of length 2, the profit is 8
-    but max profit of cutting rod of length 3, with piece of {1,2} is 9
-    since 9 > 8 , just put the greater that value (from above coloumn) to that coloumn
+    but max profit of cutting rod of length 3, with piece of {1,2} is 9 because with piece of length 1 maxprofit is 9 since 9 > 8 , just put the greater that value (from above coloumn) to that coloumn